 During the year, the Company organised a formal training session for the Directors.
-The training session covered topics including updates on Listing Rules and the corporate governance environment.
+The training session covered topics including updates on accounting, tax, and the corporate governance environment.

-A summary of training received by the Directors for the year ended 31 December 2023 is as follows:
+A summary of training received by the Directors for the year ended 31 December 2024 is as follows:

 Directors Type of training

 Executive Director

 Denis Cherednichenko

-(Chief Executive Officer) А, В
+(Chief Executive Officer) A, B

 Non-Executive Director

-Nikolai Valentinovich Levitskii А, В
+Nikolai Valentinovich Levitskii A, B

 Independent Non-Executive Directors

-Dmitry Vsevolodovich Dobryak А, В
+Dmitry Vsevolodovich Dobryak A, B

-Natalia Klimentievna Ozhegina А, В
+Natalia Klimentievna Ozhegina A, B

-Vitaly Georgievich Sheremet Α, Β
+Vitaly Georgievich Sheremet A, B

-Alexey Mihailovich Romanenko Α, Β
+Alexey Mihailovich Romanenko A, B

-Notes:

-B: Reading seminar materials and updates relating to the latest development of the Listing Rules and other applicable regulatory requirements
+- A: Attending briefing sessions and/or seminars - Reading seminar materials and updates relating to the latest development of the Listing Rules and other applicable regulatory requirements